The-8-Bit-Developers/Ninja-Quest/README.md

 * Box2D is required for the game's physics

 ## Building and running from source
+Before beginning, if on Linux, well... everything should work, but if it doesn't try installing libsfml-dev onto your system (or doing a sudo make install after building SFML from source)

 1) Download Lua binaries for your platform (or build from source on Linux)
 2) Extract the folder into the project directory
 3) rename it to "lua", and the include folder inside to "lua" as well
 4) Download SFML for your platform (or build from source on Linux).
 Again, extract it into the project directory, and rename the folder to SFML.
+If on Linux, also copy the include/SFML folder from SFML's source directory into the SFML directory you just made, and name it SFML.
 5) Download Box2D.
 You will need to build this from source, so do (note that when building for release mode, you must build box2d in release mode too, and call the library box2d, not box2d-d):
 ```
 cd ~/Downloads